 A Civil Process is when you get served with legal papers, such as a court order.
 You can access civil process orders by getting in touch with the Catawba County Sheriff’s office, on their website or by phone.

 All convicted sex offenders are registered and listed on either a national or state sex offender database.
 The people listed on these databases have been convicted of a sex offense.
 You can access these offenders on the internet, but you should know that you will not get the exact address, but only the neighborhood block that they live on.

 Court Records are public, and are accessible by anyone.
 They include a case file that includes a docket and any filings and documents filed in your case.
 You are able to access your court records online, or at Clerk of Court in the jurisdiction where the case was filed.

 Each and every state keeps a record of a person’s criminal history.
 These state databases are all linked so you can track criminal backgrounds from another state.
-You can go to the Catawba County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and in the event that it was in a different state entirely, you may have to pay for a more comprehensive search.
+You can go to the Catawba County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a different state entirely, you may have to pay for a more comprehensive search.